User-Centric Requirements Prioritization in mHealth Applications: Insights from a Discrete Choice Experiment: Discussion

 \subsubsection{Using DCEs to Design mHealth Applications}

-mHealth app growth has surpassed evidence of their effectiveness, creating a gap in understanding the optimal design to meet user needs \cite{kumar2013mobile}.
+The growth of mHealth apps has exceeded the evidence of their effectiveness, creating a gap in understanding the optimal design to meet user needs \cite{kumar2013mobile}.
 Many mHealth interventions are designed around existing healthcare systems, often \textit{without sufficient input from end users} \cite{mccurdie2012mhealth}.
 This user-centered design shortfall can lead to apps that are hard to use or do not meet users' specific needs, prove ineffective, or, in some cases, lead to adverse outcomes \cite{brown2013assessment, schnall2016user}.
 In a healthcare system already burdened by suboptimal outcomes and rising costs, premature adoption of untested mHealth technologies risks exacerbating these challenges.
 Using a DCE can inform the design of mHealth applications by identifying key features that promote user \textbf{uptake and engagement} \cite{jonker2020covid,simblett2023patient}.
-Unlike traditional methods, the experimental nature of DCEs enables researchers to systematically vary attributes/features under controlled conditions, providing insight into the marginal effects of attribute/features changes on user choices \cite{johnson2013constructing}.
+Unlike traditional methods, the experimental nature of DCEs enables researchers to systematically vary attributes under controlled conditions, providing insight into the marginal effects of attribute changes on user choices \cite{johnson2013constructing}.

 By identifying \textbf{high-priority} features early in the design process, DCEs can help reduce\textit{\textbf{ development costs}} and ensure that \textit{\textbf{resources}} are allocated to features that maximize user engagement and satisfaction.
-For example, in our DCE study, we found that involving caregivers in the app design significantly influenced patients' perceptions of adaptations, highlighting the importance of considering interdependence between adaptation features and user roles.
+For example, in our DCE study, we found that involving caregivers in the app design significantly influenced patients' perceptions of adaptations, highlighting the importance of considering the interdependence between adaptation features and user roles.
 DCEs also provide a structured approach to understanding how different \textbf{features interact} and influence user preferences.
 For instance, in our DCE study, the level of controllability over the adaptations can have cascading effects on the app usability.
 By quantifying these trade-offs, DCEs enable researchers to make informed design decisions that balance \textit{competing priorities and align with user needs.}

 However, while DCEs offer significant advantages, they also present challenges, such as the \textit{complexity of designing choice tasks} and the need for \textit{large sample sizes}.
 There are existing tools (e.g., Qualtric, Ngene\footnote{https://www.choice-metrics.com/index.html}, SPSS\footnote{https://www.ibm.com/products/spss-statistics}) and papers (e.g., \cite{weber2021step}, \cite{bridges2011conjoint}, \cite{szinay2021understanding}) to teach how to do the DCE step by step.
 The methodology remains challenging, especially for those without prior experience, as the intricate process of creating realistic choice scenarios, ensuring attribute balance, and analyzing complex data poses significant barriers to entry for novice researchers.
 Future research could focus on developing tools to simplify the implementation of DCEs for researchers and practitioners, making the methodology more accessible to those without extensive experience.
 Exploring \textbf{\textit{mixed methods}} that integrate DCEs with qualitative approaches, such as interviews or focus groups, could offer deeper insights into user preferences by allowing researchers to quantify trade-offs and comprehend the contextual factors and personal experiences influencing decisions.